fgpv-vpgf/fgpv-vpgf/docs/ui-overview.md

 The Map export legend contains all the symbology (including nested symbology of Dynamic layers) of layers currently visible on the map.
 If the symbology list is long, it will be broken and wrapped in a number of columns to minimize the size of the export image .

 #### 3.7.9 Export footer text

+The Map export footer text is placed after the map and legend images.
+It can be used for providing descriptions of the map and data layers, legal disclaimers or some other information.

 #### 3.7.10 Export timestamp